 Will and Michelle finally made their way to WinShape Retreat, nestled in the mountains of North Georgia.
 Will’s initial reaction?
 “I’m not used to this much quiet,” he realized.
 “It’s like I’ve actually retreated.”

 And that’s the whole point.

-WinShape Marriage Director, Dr. Matt Turvey, explains why such a sequestered setting is their choice for marriage retreats.
+WinShape Marriage believes that such a sequestered setting is the best choice for marriage retreats.
 “God’s plan for our marriage is that we are intimate, vulnerable and safe with our spouse,” he says.
 “We want to give couples a place to do that.”